Recently, I have been thinking a lot about what strength and courage look like.

-My heart was racing, I stumbled over my words and I felt completely unprepared.
+My heart was racing, I stumbled over my words, and I felt completely unprepared.
 And I was.
 I wasn't ready at all.
 The script I pitched wasn't ready, but I had no way of knowing it then.
 My skills were still too rough.
 I had no faith in myself as a writer, and yet, I did it anyways.
 And that amazes me.
 That person who did that, she makes me so proud, which is incredible, because afterwards, after that phone call, I felt naive and incapable.
-I had no idea that I would look back on that moment and gain inspiration from it over and over in the future.
+I felt like a loser.
+I was utterly disappointed in myself and my potential.

 There were many times after that when I thought, I'm not going to make it.
 I was tired of the rejection and the doubt and fear.
 I was tired of living for tomorrow, always hoping tomorrow would bring good news.
 And in those moments I thought, I have no strength to go on.
-When I felt I couldn't even crawl a step further, those were the moments I felt the most broken and weak, and those are also the times when I dug my nails in and pulled myself an inch further forward.
+When I felt I couldn't even crawl a step further, those were the moments I felt the most broken and weak, and those were also the times when I dug my nails in and pulled myself an inch further forward.

 Grit, that inner iron will that says I am unstoppable, only grows when we we think we can't go on... and then do.